KAIST-Visual-AI-Group/kaist-visual-ai-group.github.io/docs/internship.md

 ### What You'll Do
 As an intern, you'll actively engage in hands-on research activities within our lab.
 The list includes but is not limited to:

+- Tutorials: Curated coding assignments spanning recent research topics such as NeRFs and diffusion models
+- Projects: Small-scale research projects initiated and led by interns based on their research interests
 - Weekly Meetings: In-depth discussions on technical papers led by two student presenters every week
 - Paper Digest Meetings: Light-weight meetings where we briefly scheme through recently uploaded/published papers